boutproject/cs-performance-tuning-workshop/03_scorep/scorep_notes.md

 to prevent Score-P from flushing buffers to disk, which may produce inconsistent profiles.

 A filter file that has allowed Score-P to produce reasonable profiles for STORM is included in this directory: `scorep.filt`.
+Using this file on Marconi, filtered-Score-P / non-Score-P runs took 3 m 20 s / 3 m 12 s on 48 cores, and 1 m 58 s / 1 m 51 s on 96 cores.